"Wood heater smoke contains fine particles and toxic chemicals including cancer causing compounds.

 It is important for people to be warm and for their houses to be mould free - especially asthmatics.

-Wood heaters, if used properly and considerately, play their part in helping to achieve this when other clean forms of heating are
+Wood heaters, if used properly and considerately, play their part in helping to achieve this when other clean forms of

-not possible for whatever reason.
+heating are not possible for whatever reason.

 In Tasmania we need home heating for about 6 months of the year.
-We certainly do not need wood heater smoke for 6 months of
+We certainly do not need wood heater smoke for 6

 The current emissions standard for a wood heater is 4gms of particulates for every 1Kg of dry wood burnt.